Finistere/antidote/README.rst

     f()  # service injected
     f(Service())  # useful for testing: no injection, argument is used

-:code:`@inject` supports a variety of ways to bind arguments to their dependencies if any.
-This binding is *always* explicit. for example:
+:code:`@inject` supports a variety of ways to bind arguments to their dependencies (if any.)
+This binding is *always* explicit:

 .. code-block:: python